 - Spaces with hot and cold spots.

 - Costly central heat, either because of high fuel prices or low efficiency.

 - Older houses that don’t have ductwork as a result of radiator or baseboard heat.

-When compared to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also get exact control over temperatures from room to room, due to zoned mini-split technology.
+In comparison to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also get more accurage control over settings from room to room, thanks to zoned mini-split technology.